 Phi Theta Kappa

 The purpose of Phi Theta Kappa is the recognition and encouragement of scholarship among associate degree students.
-To achieve this purpose, Phi Theta Kappa provides opportunities for the development of leadership and service, an intellectual climate for exchange of ideas and ideals, lively fellowship for scholars, and stimulations of interest for continuing academic excellence.
+To achieve this purpose, Phi Theta Kappa provides opportunities for the development of leadership and service, an intellectual climate for exchange of ideas and ideals, lively fellowship for scholars, and areas of interest for continuing academic excellence.

 Membership is extended by invitation.
 To be considered for membership, a student must: